alstroemeria/solaria/docs/spaces/scenes.md

 # Scenes

 At the launch of Spaces we have included core scenes for our community to experiment with.
-These scenes are custom to Aether's platform and are currently optimized for NFT Galleries.
+These scenes are custom to Solaris's platform and are currently optimized for NFT Galleries.
 Each Space is crafted and optimized to run in browser to create a rich in-browser experience.